mike-ward/mike-ward.github.io/_posts/2008-08-10-maintaining-user-settings-when-upgrading.md

 ---
 layout: post
-title:  Maintaining User Settings when Upgrading
+title: 'Maintaining User Settings when Upgrading'
 ---
 A Desk Drive user sent me a bug report complaining that his settings were not maintained when he upgraded from one version to the next.
 After checking into it I discovered he was right.
 The **Settings** class in .Net maintains settings in a **user.config** style that is stored in a folder that corresponds to the program version.